-I must say when it comes to packing my kids and toddlers lunch boxes it gives me a little bit of anxiety as I feel the pressure from daycare, schools, family and friends am I giving them all the nutrients they need is it healthy enough is it enough will they go hungry will it fill them up, I wonder what the other kids are eating, will the teachers judge me and it goes on and on in my head.
+I must say when it comes to packing my toddler school lunch box it gives me a little bit of anxiety as I feel the pressure from daycare, schools, family and friends am I giving them all the nutrients they need is it healthy enough is it enough will they go hungry will it fill them up, I wonder what the other kids are eating, will the teachers judge me and it goes on and on in my head.

 You have this little human being to care for and you are doing your very best but it is constant worry all the time and feeding them is another worry as you don’t want them to be a picky eater either so you try and give them a variety of things but sometimes ‘Mrs Hubbard goes to the cupboard and it is bare’ you have a carrot, sultanas and some strawberries!!!
 Healthy BUT that is not going to fill them up, at least it is better than chocolate biscuits and chips you tell yourself.